orsdanilo/orsdanilo.github.io/_posts/2020-08-03-python-packages-venvs.md

 ## Anaconda

 [Anaconda](https://www.anaconda.com) is a free and open-source distribution of the Python and R programming languages for scientific computing and data science.
-It comes with approximately 250 scientific packages installed out-of-the-box and Anaconda Navigator, a Graphical User Interface (GUI).
+It comes with Python, approximately 250 scientific packages installed out-of-the-box and Anaconda Navigator, a Graphical User Interface (GUI).

-If you're not new to Python or programming in general and somewhat confortable with the idea of using the Command Line Interface (CLI), it is preferred to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) instead, which installs only `conda` (more on that below) and, on Windows, Anaconda Prompt.
+If you're not new to Python or programming in general and somewhat confortable with the idea of using the Command Line Interface (CLI), it is preferred to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) instead, which installs only Python, `conda` (more on that below) and, on Windows, Anaconda Prompt.

 ### conda